 The genes that encode the isoforms are called AMY1A, AMY1B, and AMY1C.
 They differ only slightly from each other.

 According to recent studies, isoforms have been formed by copying, and only recently.
-It is the first example of genetic adaptation to altered eating and nutritional habits in humans.
+It is the first example of genetic adaptation to humans’ altered eating and nutritional habits.

-When food is chewed in the mouth, it is reduced to small fragments that mix with the saliva produced by the three pairs of salivary glands (parotid, submandibular and sublingual).
+When food is chewed in the mouth, it is reduced to tiny fragments that mix with the saliva produced by the three pairs of salivary glands (parotid, submandibular and sublingual).

 The submandibular and sublingual glands secrete thicker saliva that contains the enzyme mucin.
-The other enzyme in saliva is ptyalin, which partially digests starches and converts them to maltose (a type of sugar).
+The other enzyme in the saliva is Ptyalin, which partially digests starches and converts them to maltose (a type of sugar).

 Water moistens food, mucus lubricates it, and amylase catalyzes the hydrolysis of starch (polysaccharide) that transforms it into simpler sugar molecules (oligosaccharides and monosaccharides).

-Saliva also dissolves some molecules that are taken up by taste receptors on the taste buds of the tongue (allowing recognition of flavors).
+Saliva also dissolves some molecules taken up by taste receptors on the tongue’s taste buds (allowing recognition of flavors).

 The structure consists of a single polypeptide chain of 496 amino acids that can be divided into three domains.
 It houses the active site and contains three catalytic residues: Asp197, Glu233, and Asp300.

-The neon structures are GLC sugars used for crystallography purposes and demonstrate the binding region.
+The neon structures are GLC sugars used for crystallography and demonstrate the binding region.

-The hydrophobic ligands Arg337, Arg195, and Asn298 function as binding sites for chloride ions, which are required for full catalytic activity.
+The hydrophobic ligands Arg337, Arg195, and Asn298 function as binding sites for chloride ions required for total catalytic activity.

-These binding sites also contain nearby hydrophobic residues (Phe265 and Phe295) that aid in the catalytic activity of the enzyme.
+These binding sites also contain nearby hydrophobic residues (Phe265 and Phe295) that aid in the enzyme’s catalytic activity.
 Only one chloride ion and calcium ion bind per molecule.

-It is a calcium metalloenzyme and therefore cannot function efficiently in the absence of calcium.
-The ion serves as a stabilizer during hydrolytic activity and is held in place by residues Arg158, Asn100, Asp167, and His201.
+It is a calcium metalloenzyme and therefore cannot function efficiently without calcium.
+The icon serves as a stabilizer during hydrolytic activity and is held in place by residues Arg158, Asn100, Asp167, and His201.

 The Poly-D-glucose is ground until only maltose and maltotriose are present.
-The enzyme can also handle 1-6 branched sugar chains (amylopectin); additional end products are limit dextrins.
+The enzyme can also handle 1-6 branched sugar chains (amylopectin); additional end products are limited dextrins.

 The Ptyalin former serves for force dissection.
 This decomposition process can be severely hampered by certain foods, such as fruits that contain acids.